Crown prosecutor (Australia): History, role and function

 To clarify, the ODPP is the main prosecutorial body responsible for representing the Crown in criminal trials.
 Crown prosecutors are barristers who are briefed, by the ODPP, to appear on behalf of the Crown and perform prosecutorial and other ancillary functions.
 Further, the ODPP and by extension crown prosecutors do not investigate crimes.
 The respective police force in each state or territory is responsible for the investigative aspect of an alleged criminal offence.
-The prosecutors role is to firstly, determine whether the evidence is strong enough and/or admissible in a court proceedings.
+The prosecutor's role is to firstly, determine whether the evidence is strong enough and/or admissible in a court proceedings.
 And secondly, to then use that brief of evidence and act for the Crown in presenting that evidence to the jury to deliberate and make a decision.

 A growing conflict with prosecutorial duties is becoming the duty of disclosure.
 As aforementioned, a major component of the prosecutorial function is the exercise of procedural fairness and absolute adherence to judicial principles and prosecutorial guidelines.
 Duties of disclosures relate to instances whereby the police and/or prosecutors do not disclose all available information to the opposing counsel in an attempt to disguise the true appearance of the facts.
 Recent Australian cases where this has been an issue include R v Easterday (2003) 143 A Crim R 154 and R v Sonnet [2010] VSCA 315.